stanpak/eventer/README.md

   It embeds two messages into specific final message and then this one is emitted (or thrown back to the caller client if needed).

-  This mechanim is especially useful for validation purposes as we can return a list of problems with our data.
+  This mechanism is especially useful for validation purposes as we can return a list of problems with our data.

 ## How to Handle Events by the UI (caller)